Anderche/etf_btc_scrape/README.md

 # Crypto ETF Data Scraper

-A Python script for scraping cryptocurrency ETF data.
+A Python script for scraping cryptocurrency Exchange-Traded Fund (ETF) data.
+An ETF (Exchange-Traded Fund) is an investment fund traded on stock exchanges that holds assets like stocks, bonds, or commodities; they typically track an index, charge low fees, and offer liquidity.

 ## Description